Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 Published: December 29th, 2024

-As I’ve been using Gentoo, I’ve become curious about what kinds of interesting build flags other systems use to compile their binaries on a global level, as well as what configure-time flags are set on GCC and Clang.
+As I’ve used Gentoo, I’ve become curious about what kinds of interesting build flags other systems use to compile their binaries on a global level, as well as what configure-time flags they set on GNU Compiler Collection (GCC) and Clang.
 This article collects these flags for some distributions to make them easier for me to track down and compare in the future.

 Some relevant documentation can be found in these places: